ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_trackedchanges/README.md

 ### Note

-For working with other features of the NextEuropa platform, "Block if status is true" and the "Validated" and "Published" states of "Block the saving for these Workbench Moderation states" are checked by default for thefollowing reasons:
+For working with other features of the NextEuropa platform, "Block if status is true" and the "Validated" and "Published" states of "Block the saving for these Workbench Moderation states" are checked by default for the following reasons:

 - With CKEditor LITE, tracked changes are hidden before displaying published contents.
 The display can be incorrect when the HTML structure of a WYSIWYG field is complex.
 It is a limitation of the CKEditor LITE module.<br />